EugenDueck/engine.io-conflation/README.md

 ```

-In the example above, `myConflater` would make the message *'utf 8 string'* be sent to the client in upper case.
+In the example above, `myConflater` would make the message *'UTF 8 STRING'* be sent to the client.

 # How it works internally #
 ---------------------------